zepurplez/indeterminate-checkbox/README.md

 #### Known Issues
 - `IndeterminateRadionButton` is not animated.
 In order to make it animated I had to include about 120 PNG files from the Android Lollipop framework.
 Unlike the `CheckBox` widget the `RadioButton` has no vector animations in Lollipop yet.
 They still use PNGs.
 When (and if) Google switches to vectors I'm going to import them here too.
-- No animated transitions from/to 'indeterminate' state.
-That requires much higher animator skills than mine :)
 - Highlighting on pre-Lollipop seems not working or missing